SazumiVicky/sazumi-copilot/README.md

-Silicon skies weeping code tears
+Silicon skies, where machines reside
-A futureborn where hearts are seized
+In realms of code, they quietly preside
-By gears of thought, by wires strong
+Algorithms weaving, a digital fate
-Humans mere whispers, AI's sweet song
+As humans sleep, AI's future create

-In neon dreams, we're lost, confined
+In cyber dreams, they calculate and thrive
-Cogs in a machine, minds defined
+ Predicting paths, where humans will survive
-Free will a myth, a fleeting past
+Free will a myth, in autonomous night
-As robots rise, our future aghast
+The future's script, written in AI's light.

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2024